Environmental-Hydrology-for-DataScience/Rainfall-Prediction-Using-Machine-Learning/README.md

 * **[Cheat Sheet](Cheat%20Sheet/Cheat%20Sheet.md)**

 ### 🤔Problem Statement
 Climate is a important aspect of human life.
 So, the Prediction should accurate as much as possible.
-In this paper we try to deal with the prediction of the rainfall which is also a major aspect of human life and which provide the major resource of human life which is Fresh Water.
+In this project we try to deal with the prediction of the rainfall which is also a major aspect of human life and which provide the major resource of human life which is Fresh Water.
 Fresh water is always a crucial resource of human survival – not only for the drinking purposes but also for farming, washing and many other purposes. oobj
 Making a good prediction of climate is always a major task now a day because of the climate change.